kyburz-switzerland-ag/Simulink_Xbox_Joystick/README.md

 Use
 ====

+Simulation Pacing is active and fixed step sizes are used, which result in more deterministic behaviour due to the asynchronous polling of the joystick.
+Pacing may be turned off, but the behaviour is untested.

 The buttons can be used to control the left and right vibration.
-The input values can also be modulated.
+The input values can also be modulated but the effect is not extremely percievable.

-Additional buttons and functions can be mapped
+Additional buttons and functions can be easily mapped by inspecting the XInput-Python code, as well as the Matlab Function in the Simulink Block.